 Satisfy Customers through Customer Portal

-With the right 3PL tool, your warehouse can offer an enhanced experience of logistics operations to your customers.
+With the right 3pl warehouse management software, your warehouse can offer an enhanced experience of logistics operations to your customers.
 The first step is a tailored customer portal that can be accessed from any laptop, tablet, or mobile phone.
 A great 3PL management system also provides you with a white label service so you can customize portals to include your customers’ logos and brand colors.

 Report WMS data Real-time

 Of course, customers want more than just access to business data.
 They want accurate, real-time information about their inventory.
 With the right 3PL WMS portal, your customers can access both real-time information as well as historical information on their products, inbound and outbound shipments, invoices, custom reports, and more.

 It’s time to put spreadsheets in the past.
 Even the most organized warehouse manager can’t scale a business by using spreadsheets to track complex processes like receiving, putaway, inventory management, picking, packing, and more.
 A cloud based warehouse management system is essential for any warehouse business or 3PL that wants to streamline workflows, enhance productivity, and eliminate inefficiencies in its logistics operations.